-- Students may have the right to participate in the development, implementation and modification of rules and regulations establishing appropriate conduct and behavior. - Students have the right to be informed about violation of rules and regulations and be granted the right to a hearing regarding serious offenses. - Minor infractions and misconduct may be handled through conferences with teachers and administrators. - Procedures for handling infractions may vary in formality in accordance with the seriousness of the action. - Procedures for the disciplinary action shall be conducted in accordance with the judicial concept of innocent until proven guilty. - Students shall have the right to an education and any disciplinary action regarding their conduct which hampers that right shall be reasonable and within the laws of the State. - Disciplinary action shall be fair, consistent, and appropriate to the infraction or offense.
+- School officials are granted the authority to maintain an orderly and safe educational environment that considers student conduct as an essential developmental aspect of learning and citizenship. - Students have the right to be informed about violation of rules and regulations and be granted the right to a hearing regarding serious offenses. - Minor infractions and misconduct may be handled through conferences with teachers and administrators. - Procedures for handling infractions may vary in formality in accordance with the seriousness of the

+Procedures for the disciplinary action shall be conducted in accordance with the judicial concept of innocent until proven guilty.

+- Students shall have the right to an education and any disciplinary action regarding their conduct which hampers that right shall be reasonable and within the laws of the State. - Disciplinary action shall be fair, consistent, and appropriate to the infraction or offense; and follow the district's Code of Conduct.